Yan Gomes Player Props: Cubs vs. Mets

-Yan Gomes, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the hill, May 24 at 7:40 PM ET.
+Yan Gomes, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the New York Mets, with Carlos Carrasco on the hill, May 25 at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Mets.
+In his most recent appearance, he went 1-for-4 with an RBI against the Mets.

 Yan Gomes Game Info & Props vs. the Mets